pypa/bandersnatch/README.md

 case-sensitive filesystem will lead to inconsistencies.
 You can fix those by deleting the status files and have bandersnatch run a full check on your data.

+#### Windows requires elevated prompt

+Bandersnatch makes use of symbolic links.
+On Windows, this permission is turned off by default for non-admin users.
+In order to run bandersnatch on Windows either call it from an elevated command prompt (i.e. right-click, run-as Administrator) or give yourself symlink permissions in the group policy editor.

 #### Many sub-directories needed

 The PyPI has a quite extensive list of packages that we need to maintain in a